jdelrue/jumpscale_core/docs/howto/camelcase_convert.md

-# Converting all code to camel_case with automated tools
+# Converting all code to snake_case with automated tools

 Python is a dynamic weakly-typed language.
 Therefore it is completely unsafe and near impossible to do static conversion of function names